PrekshyaDali/ReduxRtk/README.md

 Setting up Redux and RTK Query
 Create the Redux store: First, set up a Redux store that integrates RTK Query.
 The store will handle state and middleware for the API interactions.

-Create an API slice with RTK Query: In the apiSlice file, define your endpoints for fetching, adding, and updating data.
+Create an API slice with RTK Query: In the dummyData file, we define our endpoints for fetching, adding, and updating data.
 This will configure how RTK Query interacts with your mock API.

 Provider Setup: Wrap your entire application in the Redux Provider component so that the store is available across your app.